homieiot/convention/README.md

 devices/686f6d6965/$reset ← false
 ```

-At this point, your device would understand there is an OTA update available, as `$ota` is different from `$version`.
+At this point, your device would understand there is an OTA update available, as `$ota` is different from `$fw/version`.

 ### Node properties